-When the specified expression evaluates to true, the basic if statement runs a single statement or a collection of statements, as you may have noticed in the previous section (i.e. non-zero value).
-When the expression evaluates to false (i.e. a zero value), it does nothing and proceeds to the next step in the programme.
+As you must observed in the previous section that the simple if statement executes a single statement or a group of statement when the given expression evaluates to true (i.e. non-zero value).
+It does nothing when the expression evaluates to false (i.e. a zero value) and simply moves to next statement of the program.

-If you want a statement or a set of statements to be performed, however.
-Only when an expression evaluates to false can it be mentioned in the else part, as demonstrated below in the if else statement's standard structure.
+However, if you want a statement or group of statements to be executed.
+Only when an expression evaluate to false, you can mention this in else section, as shown below the general format of if else statement.